vilyapilya/RideReady-Terms-of-Service/README.md

 **Effective Date:** [Insert Date]

-Welcome to **[App Name]** (“the App”), a scheduling and management tool designed for horseback riding coaches and their students.
+Welcome to **[RideReady]** (“the App”), a scheduling and management tool designed for horseback riding coaches and their students.
 By accessing or using the App, you agree to these Terms of Service (“Terms”).
 Please read them carefully.

 ---

 ## 1. Eligibility
-You must be at least 18 years old to use this App.
+You must be at least 18 years old to use this App as a trainer/coach.
 By using the App, you represent that you have the authority to enter into this agreement.

 ---